 Instructions

-- While the bread is baking, preheat a large skillet over medium heat.
-Add the olive oil and butter.
-Once hot, add the celery, carrots, onion, salt and pepper and saute until the vegetables have softened, but have not browned.
-This should take 5-7 minutes.
+- Preheat to the oven to 350 degrees F. Heat a large frying pan over medium-high heat.
+Once hot, add the butter and olive oil.
+Once the butter has melted, add the celery, carrots, onion, and pepper and saute until the vegetables have softened, but have not browned.
+This should take 5 to 7 minutes.

 - Cover the baking dish with aluminum foil and bake in the oven for 1 hour.
-Once the hour has elapsed, remove the aluminum foil from the baking dish and continue to bake for an additional 15-20 minutes so that the top gets nice and golden brown.
+Once the hour has elapsed, remove the aluminum foil from the baking dish and continue to bake for an additional 30 minutes so that the top gets nice and golden brown.

 The link for this recipe isn’t working anymore!
 We used it last year for Thanksgiving, and it was some of the best stuffing I’d ever tasted.
 I wish I had printed it out.